maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 II.
 Responsive Web Design
 -------------------------

-User agent stiffing is awesome, but what about in projects where it's overkill?
+User agent stiffing is awesome, but what about in projects where it's overkill or just not the right approach?
 Is there something else we can do?
 The answer is yes, and it's called Responsive Web Design.
 Ethan Marcotte is widely credited for coining the term "Responsive Web Design" in his 2010 article "[Responsive Web Design][RWD]".
 In his [book][RWD Book] he goes on to explain:

 > So what does it take to create a responsive design?
 Speaking purely in terms of front-end layout, it takes three core ingredients:
 >